yuyoux/Data-Ingestion-and-Publication-Service-Data-Service-for-NSW-Crime-Statistics/README.md

 // README.txt
-Name: Yuyou Xu

 Overview:
 A data service API that allows a client to read and store some publicly available crime statistics data, and publish the content in a standard Web data publication format.
 A pyhton script client is given as well.

 Dependencies
 1. Python 3.6
-2. Flask-RESTful
-3. Pycharm
-4. Please refer to requirements files to install the python libs needed
+2. Please refer to requirements files to install the python libs needed

 Installation Guide